 More delicate than the princess from "The Princess and the Pea", more spoiled than a Kardashian.
 Among the Talmudic legends surrounding the destruction of ancient Jerusalem is the strange story of a wealthy woman who was unaccustomed to contact with the outside world.
-Why did the Talmudic sages choose to focus on this particular tale with an odd Yom Kippur connection, and is there a modern lesson to be learned from it?
+Why did the Talmudic sages choose to focus on this particular tale, and is there a modern lesson to be learned from it?

 Martha daughter of Boethus was a rich woman who lived in Jerusalem during the time of the destruction of the Second Temple.
 She was a member of a priestly family with close connections to those in power.
 Martha daughter of Boethus was so wealthy that following her wedding to Yehoshua ben Gamla, she bought him the office of high priest directly from the king.